Statement of Faith

 6. The Holy Spirit, also sometimes called the Spirit of God, has come into the world to reveal and glorify Christ and to apply the saving work of Christ to men.
 He convicts and draws sinners to Christ, imparts new life to them, continually indwells them from the moment of spiritual birth and seals them until the day of redemption, and imparts various spiritual gifts.
 The Spirit’s fullness, power, and control are received by faith.
 Every believer is called to live in the power of the indwelling Spirit that he will not fulfill the lust of the flesh but will bear fruit to the glory of God.
 (I Corinthians 12:13; Romans 8:9-17; John 16:7-13; Ephesians 5:18; Galatians 5:25; John 14:16-17)

 7. Jesus Christ will come again to the earth -- personally, visibly and bodily -- to consummate history and the eternal plan of God.
-There will be a resurrection of the saved to eternal life in heaven and a resurrection of the unsaved to eternal punishment.
+There will be a resurrection of the saved to eternal life in heaven and a resurrection of the unsaved to eternal punishment in hell.
 Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation for eternity.
 (John 3:16; 1 John 5:11-13; John 10:29; Romans 6:23)